ctslater/stream_launcher/README.md

 server.
 The node server proxies the requests it doesn't have routes for to the API server at localhost:5000.

-With uwsgi for debugging: `PYTHONHOME=/Users/ctslater/miniconda/envs/py36 uwsgi --http :9090 --manage-script-name --check-static build/ --mount /api=api_server.api:app`
+With uwsgi for debugging: `PYTHONHOME=/Users/ctslater/miniconda/envs/py36 uwsgi uwsgi.ini`